wsyzzz/pandoc_resume/markdown/resume-cn.md

 * Joint Ray Launching Method for Outdoor to Indoor Propagation Prediction Based on Interpolation, The Ninth European Conference on Antennas and Propagation, EUCAP, IEEE, Lisbon, Portugal, April 12-17, 2015.
 * Modelling the mmWave Channel Based on Intelligent Ray Launching Model, The Ninth European Conference on Antennas and Propagation, EUCAP, IEEE, Lisbon, Portugal, April 12-17, 2015
 * Implementation and Validation of a 2.5D Intelligent Ray Launching Algorithm for Large Urban Scenarios, The Sixth European Conference on Antennas and Propagation, EUCAP, IEEE, Prague, Czech Republic, March 26-30, 2012,ISBN: 978-1-4577-0919-7
-* Joint Ray Launching Method for Indoor to Outdoor Propagation Prediction Based on Ray Aggregation, The Ninth European Conference on Antennas and Propagation, EUCAP, IEEE, Lisbon, Portugal, April 12-17, 2015.

 其它
 ----------------------------------------